Curious about how to keep bees & wasps away from your swimming pool?

-Our team is here to help answer with 9 different tactics!
+Our team is here to help with 9 different easy & effective tactics!

 It’s rare for people to be a fan of wasps, unlike bees.
 But what most of us share in common is that we’d rather these potentially stingy beings not be in the same pool of water as us!
 So, what’s the answer?
 How do we keep bees and wasps away from the pool?
 Let’s take a look.

 Why Are Bees And Wasps Attracted To Your Swimming Pool?

 It probably comes as little surprise that on a hot day, we feel uncomfortably warm and need to cool off.
 When it comes to bees and wasps, this is no exception.

 Both wasps and bees need water to survive just as much as we do, and pool water gives them a much needed cool-off.

 Additionally to this though, bees and wasps will often transfer the water from the pool to their nests.
 They collect it for the worker bees to use – and if necessary, will go back to the source of water for more.

 So, if you’ve ever seen on a very hot day – that you’re constantly being bombarded with bees and wasps, unusually more than normal – it’s because their hives need more water for the hotter temperature!